 Simply combine all the ingredients in a bag or bowl and enjoy!

-Here’s how one variety compares to a popular chocolate bar filled with nuts, caramel and nougat that tempts you at every grocery store checkout aisle:
+The variety of flavors should help fill that need for something sweet and chewy and make it easier to say no to the Halloween bounty.
+Here’s how one Nutrilite Wellness Bar compares to a popular chocolate bar filled with nuts, caramel and nougat that tempts you at every grocery store checkout aisle and vending machine:

 Nutrilite Coconut Almond Wellness Bar: